Moving to academia

 by Alan Jay Smith on how to review a paper and another one on Ethics of Peer Review: A Guide for Manuscript Reviewers

-written by Sara Rockwell of the Yale University School
+written by Sara Rockwell of the Yale University School of Medicine.

 Moreover every conference put out useful guidelines about the referee work.
-For example: Ethics of the Technical Papers Review Process from the SIGGRAPH conference.
+For example:

 And my short experience as a referee: